TrystanLea/givenergy_emoncms/readme.md

 # GivEnergy to Emoncms

-A simple script to read and post data from a givenergy inverter and battery to emoncms
+`givenergy_run_read_only.py`: A simple script to read and post data from a givenergy inverter and battery to emoncms.

+`givenergy_run_simple_schedule.py`: As above but also reads in a charge/discharge schedule compiled using the `agile_scheduler.py` script.

+`agile_scheduler.py`: A simple battery charge/discharge scheduling program based on Octopus Agile day ahead tariff forecast.

-## Install
+## Install read only

 1\.
 Install `givenergy-modbus` library: